dcppc/uncle-archie/attic/nginx.md

 sudo service nginx stop
 ```

-## configuring nginx

-What follows is an nginx configuration file for
-using Jenkins behind an nginx reverse proxy, and
-making it available via a subdomain like `jenkins.mysite.com`.

-**NOTE: As a reminder the local Jenkins server is available at
+**Jenkins runs on port 8080 and is available at
 `localhost:8080`.**

+## Nginx Standard Configuration

+The "standard configuration" for nginx is to use port 443 for
+HTTPS, port 80 for HTTP, and to automatically redirect HTTP
+requests on port 80 to the more secure port 443.

+The nginx configuration file below sets up nginx as a
+reverse proxy in front of Jenkins, and makes it available
+via a subdomain like `jenkins.mysite.com`.

 Here is the nginx configuration file and the location
 on disk where it should be using an aptitude-installed